brooookemiller/peloton-data-integrations/README.md

 ```

 - Create secrets in Google Secret Manager
-- Create the cron job based on the cadece you prefer
+- Create a cron job based on the cadence you prefer

 ## Peloton Client Library